Examples

 - 13 - Reconstructing Zircon Data

-Demonstrates how to reconstruct and plot Zircon data on a global map through geological time.
+Demonstrates how to reconstruct and plot zircon data on a global map through geological time.

 - 14 - Rule Based GPML Processing Pipeline